BodomLake/website/docs/plugin-transform-modules-commonjs.md

 _bar.bar;
 ```

-When this import interop is used, if both the imported and the importer module are compiled with Babel they behave as if none of them was compiled.
+When this import interop is used, if both the imported and the importer module are compiled with Babel they behave as if none were compiled.

 This is the default behavior.